moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 computer science Senior design course (ECS\ 193), and Dr\.
 Kornbluth's design for development course (TTP\ 298A).

-Outside of teaching courses, I led and participated in a number teaching and learning activities.
+Outside of teaching courses, I led and participated in a number of teaching and learning activities.
 I led the collaborative effort the development of the `MAE Innovative Design Studio`_ to provide an project based active learning space for our project and design classes (EME 150A, EAE 130, EME 185, etc).
 I